aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Remove isLoading useState and from submitButton since it uses useFormStatus(), reuse composable component
 - Engages the web platform with action and formData, no need to prevent default, native forms
 - And again, we can catch and throw errors directly
-- We can in some cases omit the form library

 ## useOptimistic(): Favorite